thomasebsmith/grub-split/README.md

 - Full autosplitting support on Linux

 ### v0.5
-- Complex splits (combinations of different conditions, every room transition, etc.)
+- More types of splits (every room transition, player conditions, item pickups, etc.)
+- Complex splits (AND and OR combinations of any splits)

 ### v0.6
 - Bug hardening